pcbrendel/pcbrendel.github.io/_background_series/4_uc_tutorial.md

 title: Adjustment for Uncontrolled Confounding
 ---

-**Full code used in this analysis is available [here](https://github.com/pcbrendel/bias_analysis/blob/master/uc_tutorial.R)**

-First, generate a dataset with a sample size of 100,000.
-The following binary variables are defined:
+This tutorial will demonstrate how to adjust for an uncontrolled confounder.
+First, generate a dataset of 100,000 rows with the following binary variables:

 * X = Exposure (1 = exposed, 0 = not exposed)
 * Y = Outcome (1 = outcome, 0 = no outcome)